MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![mac azureservice emulator config](media/mac-azureservice-emulator-config.png)

 You can leave the `Microsoft App Id` and `Microsoft App Password` fields blank because you don’t need security for local debugging.
-Click **Connect** and start playing with the bot by typing a message to your bot (see **Type your message** in the lower left corner).
+Click **Connect** and start playing with the bot by typing a message to your bot in the lower left corner.

 ![mac azureservice debug emulator](media/mac-azureservice-debug-emulator.png)